z-gong/mstk/docs/examples/general.rst

 Assign atom types using typing engine
 -------------------------------------

+Atom type is the most basic element in a force field.
+It determines which parameters should be used for describing the potential energy of each topological element (bond, angle, etc...) in a simulation system.
+However, the assigning of atom types is usually the most cumbersome task in a simulation workflow.
+For bio simulations, template matching is commonly used, because almost all bio-polymers are made of several kinds of repeating units.
+However, the template matching won't work well for other molecules because there is no common repeating units.

 `mstools` provide two typing engines for assigning atom types.

-1. :class:`~mstools.forcefield.typer.ZftTyper` is based on local chemical environment described by SMARTS pattern and a hierarchical rule described in a type definition file.
+1. :class:`~mstools.forcefield.typer.ZftTyper` is based on local chemical environment defined by SMARTS pattern and a hierarchical rule described in a type definition file.

 2. :class:`~mstools.forcefield.typer.DffTyper` calls `DFF` program to assign atom types.
 (The dependence of `DFF` will be removed in the future)